AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 # Conclusion:

-- After defeating the hag, the party finds the artifact they sought, a [[crystal of purification]].
+- After defeating the hag, the party finds the artifact they sought, a [[Crystal of Purification]].
 - Returning to the village, they use the crystal to cleanse the tower, dispelling its malevolent influence.
-- The grateful villagers reward the party with riches, and they are hailed as heroes of Millhaven.
+- The grateful villagers reward the party with riches, and they are hailed as heroes of [[Millhaven]].

 Optional Hooks and Expansions: